organicmaps/organicmaps/3party/Alohalytics/README.md

     # To hide nginx version.
     server_tokens off;

-    # Location starts with /aloha- prefix to filter out some random web requests.
+    # Location starts with os version prefix to filter out some random web requests.
     location ~ ^/(ios|android|mac)/(.+)/(.+) {
       # Store for later use.
       set $OS $1;